-The epidemic thunderstorm asthma forecast has ended for 2018, and will resume in the 2019 grass pollen season (October - December 2019).
+The epidemic thunderstorm asthma forecast operates during the Victorian grass pollen season (1 October – 31 December).

 Maps of current epidemic thunderstorm asthma forecast